 However, many summer revelers are less aware of (or have a tendency to overlook) the effect the sun can have on their eyes.
 Although maybe not as apparent as a blaring sunburn after a long day of summer fun, UV eye damage is just as dangerous.

-Use this UV protection guide to learn the potential risks of sun exposure and learn how to effectively protect your peepers from the most damaging UV rays.
+Use this UV protection guide to learn the potential risks of sun exposure and learn how to effectively protect your eyes from the most damaging UV rays.

 Types of UV Damage